Back to School

 For a driver involved in an at-fault auto accident, here’s how liability insurance coverage works:

-- All states but one (New Hampshire) require all drivers to either have auto liability insurance or purchase a bond to pay damages if your vehicle is involved in a collision and causes damages or injuries to others.
-The minimum limits of your liability policy are set by law, but you have the option to purchase higher limits.
+- Required coverage: All states except New Hampshire require drivers to carry auto liability insurance or a bond to pay for damages and injuries to others.
+Minimum coverage amounts are set by law, but higher limits are available and recommended.

 Pedestrian Safety